 This product gives your hair extra OOMPH from the roots and a little more hold.
 I also like to brush it out at the roots.

 I have a bob haircut so I like my hair to flick inwards at the ends.
-But you can also use this hot air brush to flick your hair outwards if you like, or a mix of both.
+But you can also use your hot air brush to flick your hair outwards if you like, or a mix of both.

 Step 4: Last, take the Davroe Cloud Powder and spritz it onto where you feel like your hair usually falls flat the quickest.
 For me, it's my bangs.
 Always the bangs.